E-Bulletin

-On December 6th I attended the Annual meeting of the Task Force on Vehicle Weights and Dimensions in Montreal.
-The purpose of the meeting is to receive updates from Provincial, Territorial, and federal governments on their status with complying with the National MOU of weights and Dimensions, as well as receive reports on items being considered for change/improvements with items related to permitting, vehicle licensing, weights, and dimensions updates being considered in their respective jurisdictions, as well as other items deemed important to the transportation industry.
-It is also an opportunity for the industry to comment on items they feel need to be addressed and updated for the betterment of the industry, such as requesting an expansion of the MOU on weights and dimensions.
+On December 6th I attended the Annual meeting of the Task Force on Vehicle Weights and dimensions in Montreal.
+The purpose of the meeting is to receive updates from Provincial, Territorial and federal governments on their status with complying with the National MOU of weights and Dimensions, as well as receive reports on items being considered for change/improvements with items related to permitting, vehicle licensing, weights and dimensions updates being considered in their respective jurisdictions, as well as other items deemed important to the transportation industry.
+It is also an opportunity for industry to comment on items they feel need addressed, updated for the betterment of the industry, such as requesting an expansion of the MOU on weights and dimensions.
 Below I have included a summary of the items of note discussed during the meeting.
 Included is a link to access the National Task Force Vehicle Weights and Dimensions website, which has the full reports filed by each jurisdiction that provided one, as well as minutes from previous meetings & presentations.

 https://comt.ca/english/programs/trucking/Meetings.htm